deas/gcp-audit-functions/examples/harden_sa_v1/README.md

 The Service Account which will be used to invoke this module must have the following IAM roles:

-- Compute Instance Admin (v1): `roles/compute.instanceAdmin.v1`
+- TODO: Compute Instance Admin (v1): `roles/compute.instanceAdmin.v1`

 ### APIs

 The project against which this module will be invoked must have the following APIs enabled:

-- Compute Engine API: `compute.googleapis.com`
+- TODO: Compute Engine API: `compute.googleapis.com`

 [event-project-log-entry-submodule-requirements]: ../../modules/event-project-log-entry/README.md#requirements
 [event-project-log-entry-submodule]: ../../modules/event-project-log-entry